JohnnyParra/Blog-Website-Client/README.md

 ## Getting Started
 1. Clone both the Client and Server repositories into a single folder

-2. Install all the dependecies for both repos with the following commmand:
+2. Install all the dependecies for both repos with the following commmand: <br>
      -This step will need to be completed twice, once while in the Client directory and another in the Server directory
 ```
 npm i